 What are some ways I can deal with stress?

 There are many ways to relieve stress.
 Some teens write in journals or listen to music; some play sports, read, draw, or talk to friends.
-If your usual ways of dealing with stress aren’t helping, you may want to talk to your PCP or other health care provider, a school guidance counselor, mental health professional or clergy person.
+If your usual ways of dealing with stress aren’t helping, you may want to talk to your PCP or other health care provider, a school guidance counselor, mental health professional, or clergy person.

-Separation and divorce can cause new situations as time goes on, for example if your mom or dad, or both get remarried.
+Separation and divorce can cause new situations as time goes on, for example one parent or both get remarried.
 You may also have to adjust to having step-brothers or sisters, or even a new baby.
 As these new situations come up, it’s normal to have new feelings about your parent’s divorce.
 Remember that although divorce can complicate your life, in time you will learn how to handle your new family situations and that there are always people available to talk to you about these changes, whether that is one or both of your parents, a counselor, a mental health professional, a clergy person, a friend, or even your PCP.